angle-health/slate/source/index.html.md

 id | The id is set and maintained by the client.
-This will be used to query member information. member_type | This indicates whether the member is an employee or dependent. plan_name | Name of the Angle Health plan
+This will be used to query member information. member_type | This indicates whether the member is an employee or dependent. plan_name | Name of the Angle Health plan group_id | This is the id of the group in which the member belongs.

 ## Termination